Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 ## Level 6: *Heresy - The Heretic*
 **{{< fontcolor color="#715e5c" >}}Desert Eclipse{{< /fontcolor >}}**
 Vast open desert. have distant silhouettes of manmade structures (Pyramids, columns, etc).
-To account for the boss fight, the arena will drop partway through and allow the player more movement.
+The arena will drop prior to the boss fight and allow the player way more movement.
 Have fog obscuring the edges of the newly-sized arena.

 Environment Modifier: Extra Large Arena

 {{< image_gallery images="./level_6_002.webp,./level_6_001.webp" >}}

 After the player does a short loop of fighting the Catalyst and defeating enemies and such.
 The Catalyst will stop spawning enemies and the music and ambience will fade out.
 The Catalyst will fly high up into the skybox and create a eclipse-like scenery (Recreate environment from DarkSouls 3's Lord of Cinder fight).
 The Arena will shake and then fall down onto the sand allowing the player more movement.
-The Heretic boss will then spawn out of the Catalyst
+The Heretic boss will then spawn out of a extra large portal fired by the Catalyst

 - Enemies Spawn Pattern
 	- Fill this out later